Geonovum/Testbed-sensordata/introduction.md

 When this connection is established, the thing must register itself with that service.
 The thing ‘comes ashore’ for the first time.

-## reading guide
+## Reading guide
-The rest of this document contains the results of all three research topics.
+The rest of this document contains the results of all three research topics, written by the participants.
+It ends with the Conclusion chapter, which describes the main findings and the way forward as perceived by Geonovum.